Could fish farming take off in Minnesota? And should it?

 Economic possibilities of aquaculture

-Schreiner and others tied to the golden shiner project were at the House hearing last week to testify in support of a bill sponsored by Rep. Ginny Klevorn, DFL-Plymouth, and Sen. Mike Goggin, R-Red Wing, to create a state aquaculture plan led by the Minnesota Department of Agriculture (MDA).
+Schreiner and others tied to the golden shiner project were at the House hearing last week to testify in support of a bill sponsored by Rep. Ginny Klevorn, DFL-Plymouth, and Sen. Mike Goggin, R-Red Wing, to create a state aquaculture plan led by the Minnesota Department of Agriculture.

 Schreiner said the state is relying on an aquaculture plan first written in the late 1980s that has been updated some, but focuses largely on bait fish and stock fish.
 He, and many who farm fish or crustaceans for food, testified at the hearing to say food fish should be a part of the new plan.